Google launches a lightweight ‘Gmail Go’ app for Android

 In fact, according to numerous reports, Gmail Go clocked in at a 9.51 MB download, and takes up roughly 25 MB of space on a device, compared with Gmail’s 20.66 MB download, and 47 MB storage space.

 Google has not made a formal announcement about Gmail Go’s launch, but several sites have spotted its availability on the Google Play store this week.
 We’ve asked Google for more information about the app’s feature set, and what exactly is it that Go does to reduce the burden on low-end smartphones.
-The company so far has not responded, but we’ll update this post as more information becomes available.
+The company declined to comment.

 -